John-Atha/sui-intro/README.md

-# Move Intro
+# Sui Intro

-An introduction to the MOVE programming language towards the development of smart contracts
+An introduction to the Sui blockchain towards the development of smart contracts